Geonovum/KP-APIs/API-strategie-extensies/Supplement v1.0 (informative).md

 -   Only in exceptional cases, an operator is implemented as an endpoint."
 -->

+### <a name="api-09"></a>API-09: Implement custom representation if supported

+Provide a comma-separated list of field names using the query parameter fields te retrieve a custom representation.
+In case non-existent field names are passed, a `400 Bad Request` error message is returned.

 ### <a name="api-11"></a>API-11: Encrypt connections using TLS following the latest NCSC guidelines

 Encrypt connections using TLS following [the latest NCSC guidelines](https://www.ncsc.nl/documenten/publicaties/2019/mei/01/ict-beveiligingsrichtlijnen-voor-transport-layer-security-tls)